 Looking for a government job, get a degree first.
 Want to make laws and rule the state, fret not.
-You can be a cabinet minister without ever attending a school!
-Syed Asma takes a look at behind the scene drama that keeps the show running in J&K
+You can be a cabinet minister without ever attending school!
+Syed Asma takes a look at the drama that keeps the show running in J&K

 It is hilarious but it is true.
 The constitution of Jammu and Kashmir has put forward no criteria for being a lawmaker of the state.
 You can still be a lawmaker without even knowing how to spell it out!
 Zareef Ahmed Zareef, a historian and a satirist, says that politicians never want intellectuals to enter into politics, they only need faces.

 “Mohammed Afzal Beg had once said, ‘humein siyasat mein daanishwuroon ki zaroorat nahi…hum mein kaafi daanish hai, humein sirf wur chahiyey’,” remembers Zareef.